IIIF/api/source/api/extension/navplace/index.md

 #### 2.1.1 GeoJSON as Linked Data

 The GeoJSON terms, the IIIF Presentation API 3 terms, and the `navPlace` term all require linked data context for `navPlace` to be linked data compatible and IIIF compliant.
 [GeoJSON-LD](https://geojson.org/geojson-ld/) is a publicly available vocabulary and linked data context for the GeoJSON specification.
-The `navPlace` extension context file contains this vocabulary which ensures the geographic data values are well described.
+The `navPlace` extension context file contains this context and reference to the vocabulary which ensures the geographic data values are well described.
 This is elaborated upon in [section 3](#3-linked-data).
 The example below shows how to set the `@context` property for IIIF resources that make use of the `navPlace` property.